alanseiden/rpg-intro/IBMi.md

 | Record   | Row    |
 | Logical  | View or Index |

  A logical file contains no data, but it defines views for one or more physical files.
-Using DDS (data description specifications) to create either tables/files or logicals is outdated and has been replaced with SQL.
-This is similar to an SQL view or index.
+Using DDS (data description specifications) to create either tables/files or logicals is outdated and has been replaced with SQL - this is similar to an SQL view or index.

 * An SQL view is a logical file that never has a key, but is much more powerful than a DDS described logical file, because it can contain everything that is possible with a SELECT statement, except an order by.
 An SQL view can be specified in an SQL statement, but also with native I/O.
 * An SQL index is a keyed logical file.
 The query optimizer needs access paths (either in SQL indexes or keyed logical file) to retrieve the data as fast as possible.